Skip to content

 #Crackle

 Crackle has a smaller library than Tubi but leans into full seasons of older network shows and a rotating slate of films.
-We tested Seinfeld and The Shield on the LG C4, both streamed at 1080p with steady bitrate during a one-hour session and 3 ad breaks total.
+Catalog staples like Seinfeld and The Shield stream at 1080p with a steady bitrate and only a few ad breaks per hour.

 Crackle requires a free account, which takes about 30 seconds with an email address.
 The app runs on iOS, Android, Roku, Fire TV, Apple TV, Chromecast, PlayStation, and Xbox.
 The catalog skews older, so it pairs well with a service like Tubi or Pluto TV that carries newer titles.